Stacy027/Stacy027.github.io/content/authors/admin/_index.md

 ## About Me

-Xiaowei Yuan is a PhD student of computer application technology at the Institute of Automation，Chinese Academy of Sciences.
+Xiaowei Yuan is a PhD student of computer application technology at the Institute of Automation, Chinese Academy of Sciences.
 Her research interests include knowledge graph, language model, and knowledge conflict.